oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
-External Sharing -  Sharing of link and collection of responses | Enabled | Sharing of form links will be enabled, it is up to the Agency which forms they wish to publish.
+External Sharing -  Sharing of link and collection of responses | Enabled | Sharing of form links will be enabled, it is up to the organisation which forms they wish to publish.
-External Sharing -  Collaboration on the layout and structure | Enabled | Collaboration on the layout and structure of forms will be enabled, it is up to the Agency which forms they wish to collaborate on.
+External Sharing -  Collaboration on the layout and structure | Enabled | Collaboration on the layout and structure of forms will be enabled, it is up to the organisation which forms they wish to collaborate on.
-External Sharing -  Sharing of form as a template | Enabled | Sharing forms as a template will be enabled, it is up to the Agency which forms they wish to publish.
+External Sharing -  Sharing of form as a template | Enabled | Sharing forms as a template will be enabled, it is up to the organisation which forms they wish to publish.
 External Sharing -  Sharing of result summary | Disabled | Prevents potential data spills from result exposure.
 Record names by default | Disabled | Prevents the recording of user names where not required.
 Bing search and YouTube video embedding | Disabled | Prevents the use of Bing images and YouTube images within Forms.